heroku/configvar/README.md

 be 0 or greater you can provide a custom block to do the required validation.
 It must take the environment to load values from and return a `Hash` of values to include in the loaded configuration.
-The block should raise a `ConfigVar::MissingConfig` or `ArgumentError` exception if a required value is missing or if any loaded value is invalid, respectively.
+The block should raise a `ConfigVar::RequiredConfigError` or `ArgumentError` exception if a required value is missing or if any loaded value is invalid, respectively.

 ```ruby
 config = ConfigVar.define do